-Gestalt theorists followed the basic principle that the whole is greater than the sum of its parts.
-Underneath represents the whole but also the parts.
-The whole of one persons reality in time and space and my re-configuration of it.
+The principle of Gestalt theory states that the whole is greater than the sum of its parts.
+Underneath represents the whole, but also the parts of one person's reality in time and space and how it is re-configured.

 "Underneath each picture, there is always another picture.”